-The Role of Community Benefits Agreements in Increasing Equity and Inclusion
+The Role of Community Benefits Agreements in Increasing Equity and Inclusion1

-Ralph Rosado

-Jorge M. Pérez Metropolitan Center, Florida International University
+Ralph Rosado Jorge M. Pérez Metropolitan Center, Florida International University

-Since 2001, community groups, labor unions, and other organizations have negotiated community benefits agreements (CBAs) with developers and/or city and county governments to prevent low- and moderate-income households of color with limited political and social capital from being displaced by the gentrification that can accompany large-scale, market-rate development, and to improve overall community conditions.
-CBAs are based on the premise that potentially disruptive real estate development projects should significantly improve the quality of life for residents in lower-resourced neighborhoods; in return, the groups representing residents support the projects' requests for government approvals and/or public subsidies.
+Since 2001, community groups, labor unions, and other organizations have negotiated community benefits agreements (CBAs) with developers and/or city and county governments to prevent low- and moderate-income households of color with limited political and social capital from being displaced by the gentrification that can accompany large-scale, market-rate development, and to improve overall community conditions.2 CBAs are based on the premise that potentially disruptive real estate development projects should significantly improve the quality of life for residents in lower-resourced neighborhoods; in return, the groups representing residents support the projects' requests for government approvals and/or public subsidies.
 These agreements make land use approvals contingent on developers committing to provide public benefits such as affordable housing, local hiring, job training and apprenticeship programs, daycares, health clinics, and new parks.
 Just as importantly, the coalition building that occurs through the negotiation processes can help expand the capacity of individuals and organizations to promote equity and inclusion in their locales.

-For low-income communities and communities of color, where residents usually are not fully engaged in planning and land-use regulatory processes, CBAs provide a mechanism for investing public funds in previously neglected areas for the benefit of current residents.
-The degree to which CBAs serve the most vulnerable residents varies, however, according to the relationships that exist between local elected officials, civic organizations, and residents.
-In CBAs characterized by inclusion, civic coalitions emerge and are seen by local elected officials as respectable, influential parties insistent upon and capable of engaging in transparent negotiations over public benefits.
-In CBAs developed through political patronage, private
+For low-income communities and communities of color, where residents usually are not fully engaged in planning and land-use regulatory processes, CBAs provide a mechanism for investing public funds in previously neglected areas for the benefit of current residents.3 The degree to which CBAs serve the most vulnerable residents varies, however, according to the relationships that exist between local elected officials, civic organizations, and residents.4 In

-&lt;sup>1 Ralph Rosado, "What Will the Neighbors Say?
+2 Ralph Rosado, "What Will the Neighbors Say?
 How Differences in Planning Culture Yield Distinctive Outcomes in Urban Redevelopment: The Example of the Community Benefits Agreement Trend."
 (Phd diss., University of Pennsylvania Press, 2015), https://repository.upenn.edu/cgi/viewcontent.cgi?article=2935&context=edissertations.

-&lt;sup>2 Sherry R. Arnstein, "A Ladder of Citizen Participation," Journal of the American Institute of Planners 35, no.4 (1969): 216-224.; Sheila Foster, "Justice from the Ground Up: Distributive Inequities, Grassroots Resistance, and the Transformative Politics of the Environmental Justice Movement," California Environmental Law Review 86 (1998): 831-837.; Alejandro Esteban Camacho, "Mustering the Missing Voices: A Collaborative Model for Fostering Equality, Community Involvement and Adaptive Planning in Land Use Decisions," Stanford Environmental Law Journal 24, no.3 (2005): 15-36.
+3 Sherry R. Arnstein, "A Ladder of Citizen Participation," Journal of the American Institute of Planners 35, no.4 (1969): 216-224.; Sheila Foster, "Justice from the Ground Up: Distributive Inequities, Grassroots Resistance, and the Transformative Politics of the Environmental Justice Movement," California Environmental Law Review 86 (1998): 831-837.; Alejandro Esteban Camacho, "Mustering the Missing Voices: A Collaborative Model for Fostering Equality, Community Involvement and Adaptive Planning in Land Use Decisions," Stanford Environmental Law Journal 24, no.3 (2005): 15-36.

-&lt;sup>3 Margaret Weir, "Power, Money, and Politics in Community Development," in Urban Problems in Community Development, eds.
+4 Margaret Weir, "Power, Money, and Politics in Community Development," in Urban Problems in Community Development, eds.
 Ronald R. Ferguson and William T. Dickens (Washington, DC: Brookings Institution Press, 1999), 139-192.